microsoft/github-actions-for-desktop-apps/README.md

         Configuration: Release
         TargetPlatform: ${{ matrix.targetplatform }}
 ```

-Once packaged, take advantage of the [upload-artifact](https://github.com/marketplace/actions/upload-artifact) GitHub Action to deploy and test the application.
+Once we have created the app package, we take advantage of the [upload-artifact](https://github.com/marketplace/actions/upload-artifact "upload-artifact GitHub Action page") GitHub Action to save the artifact.
+You have the option to download the artifact to test the build or upload the artifact to a website or file share to distribute the application.
 ```yaml
     # Upload the MSIX package: https://github.com/marketplace/actions/upload-artifact
     - name: Upload build artifacts